Fred Mogul, Reporter, WNYC News

 But despite the support of many in the public health community, other experts say the evidence of harm from e-cigarettes is nowhere near as clear-cut as it is regarding tobacco, and restricting the nicotine vapor would limit the ability of smokers to access a powerful tool that can help them quit.

-“It’s reducing tobacco consumption, even among smokers who are using them who have no intention of quitting,” said Amy Fairchild, Professor of Sociomedical Sciences at Columbia University’s Mailman School of Public Health.
+“It’s reducing tobacco consumption, even among smokers who are using them who have no intention of quitting,” said Amy Fairchild, Professor of Sociomedical Sciences at Columbia University’s Mailman School of Public Health and its Center for the History & Ethics of Public Health.
 “So far, the few studies that are out are indicating it is probably as effective, perhaps more effective, than the nicotine patch and gum."

 “If we weren’t talking about a current epidemic, and this were just a new product on the market, I would say, ‘Absolutely, err on the side of precaution, show us it’s safe, before you let it onto the market,’” she said.
 “I don’t think anyone would argue it’s completely risk-free.
 But almost everybody would argue that it is far less hazardous than cigarettes.”